-For World Oceans Day on 8 June 2020, we’ve taken a look at how we can reduce the amount of plastic we use for everyday items.
+As part of Plastic Free July, we’ve taken a look at how we can reduce the amount of plastic we use for everyday items.
 As it turns out, 42% of people say that using products that use sustainable materials are important when it comes to their day-to-day purchases.

 It may sound like a costly task but there are some really affordable and easy swaps that you can make to reduce the amount of plastic you buy and subsequently recycle or throw away.
 Just take a look at our list below!